Weight and Fertility

 Download a PDF of this fact sheet here

-How do I determine if I am at the optimal weight to become pregnant?
+How do I know if I am a good weight for pregnancy?

 What is a normal BMI?

-A BMI of 18.5 or less (underweight) may cause irregular menstrual cycles and may cause ovulation (release of an egg from the ovaries) to stop.
-A BMI of 17.5 or less may indicate an eating disorder.
-Women at less than normal BMI should talk with their doctor about exercise, nutritional or hormonal issues.
+A BMI of 18.5 or less (underweight) often causes irregular menstrual cycles and may cause ovulation to stop altogether.
+A BMI of 17.5 or less could indicate an eating disorder.
+Women at less than normal BMI should work with their doctor to understand the cause of this situation, and develop strategies to correct it.

 Does obesity affect the chance of getting pregnant with treatment and having a healthy baby?